Skip to content

 <property name="log.pattern" value="%d{yyyy-MM-dd HH:mm:ss.SSS} [%thread] %-5level %logger{20} - [%method,%line] %X{dd.service} %X{dd.trace_id} %X{dd.span_id} - %msg%n" />

-Save the XML file and redeploy the application.
+Save the xml file and re-publish the application.

 3 Enable Log Monitoring